Volcomix/webcomponents/slides.md

 Notes:
 To add this kind of element in HTML markdown, you can't use it like before, with a customized-button tag.
-Instead, you have use a button element with the "is" attribute.
+Instead, you have to use a button element with the "is" attribute.

 ---